Is ICICI Bank Limited (IBN) a good stock to buy now?

 Sponsored

-The stock witnessed a -5.43% loss in the last 1 month and extending the period to 3 months gives it a 4.18%, and is 1.76% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.82% over the week and 1.23% over the month.
+The stock witnessed a -5.76% loss in the last 1 month and extending the period to 3 months gives it a -0.65%, and is -3.76% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.52% over the week and 1.28% over the month.

 ICICI Bank Limited (IBN) Analyst Forecasts